Obi Muonelo

 Obi Muonelo (born June 21, 1988) is a former American professional basketball player who last played for Austin Toros of the NBA Development League.
 He played collegiately with the Oklahoma State Cowboys.

 Professional

-Muonelo went undrafted in the 2010 NBA Draft and signed a summer league contract with the Philadelphia 76ers.
+Muonelo went undrafted in the 2010 NBA draft and signed a summer league contract with the Philadelphia 76ers.
 Muonelo was selected with the 10th overall pick in the 2010 NBA Development League Draft by the Fort Wayne Mad Ants.

-For the 2011/12 NBA D-League season, Muonelo will be playing for the Austin Toros.
+For the 2011/12 NBA D-League season, Muonelo played for the Austin Toros.